Spaqin/spaq-in/src/posts/one-roll-with-bronica-ec.md

 The important caveat here is that it does seem like the Zenzanon 100mm f2.8 and Nikkor 105mm f3.5 (leaf shutter) _barely_ fit with addition of the lower mirror, and the helicoid must be fully extended before installing, otherwise you may hit and break the mirror.
 That's the closest Zenza got to lens incompatibility between the EC and older bodies.

-The shutter will now wind with an empty back.
-The backs also allow explicit multiple exposure; unlike S2A where you had to take the back off, and reload the shutter on its own.
-But normal usage hasn't changed - you can still load the first picture from zero, and then wind film with shutter together, and then roll the rest of the film when you're done with one lever.
+Another small difference, the shutter will now wind with an empty back.
+And speaking of...

+### From the back

 Backs themselves have also been upgraded.
-The lock on the backs to open is sturdier as well; I had knocked it by accident before on S2A, here you have to hold one button and press another.
-The smart (IMO) system where you press the dark slide to remove the back is still there, and so is the interlock - you can't shoot unless the dark slide is fully removed.
-And when you do remove it, now there's finally a space to put the dark slide (other than your pocket or your mouth), in the back of the back!
-And if you do need to roll the film without the body attached, there's a pull-out lever to help you out, improving ergonomics again.
+On the first glance you won't notice much, except that they're black, but they hide bunch of upgrades.

+On the top, you will see two buttons to open the back - the slider from S2A that could open by accident is gone, now you have to press both buttons to open it.
+There's also the film reminder, and the film counter.
+The counter being on top certainly helps; it was on the right side before, now you can see where you're standing without swinging the camera on the side.

+Below the second opening button, there's a darkslide holder.
+It's incredibly convenient, albeit there was nothing really wrong with putting it in the pocket or in your mouth (most convenient temporary storage for darkslides, only _ewwed_ at by people who have never used a camera with a darkslide before).
+This feature was so good, Victor Hasselblad himself has invented it in parallel, and it made its way to Hasselblad backs in 1994.

+On the right side you'll find a 12/24 exposure selector, a pull-out lever for manually advancing film, and a multiple exposure switch.
+The lever is an ergonomic improvement over the previous crude wheel, and the multi exposure function was probably welcomed by some; in the S2A it was very clunky you had to take the back off, reload the shutter on its own, and put it back on.
+One caveat is however the rather unclear marking.
+It's marked as "D" and "A" and I was scratching my head, as it was not explained in the manual.
+"D" stands for "Multiple" (or probably, "Double", but it doesn't have to be a double!), and "A" stands for "Advance".
+It could've been depicted with some icons.
+OR "M" and "S".

+Generally, the good parts from S2A have not changed.
+You don't have to use the pull-out lever for winding film, for that you can still use the main body winder.
+Pushing the dark slide in releases the back as well, and you can't remove it once it's not connected to the camera.

+### Finding our composition

 Now, for the top part of the camera, there's the waist level finder.
 How can you improve on that?
 Once you slide the lock, it opens neatly, and loupe is available if you slide the lock again.
 I kind of liked the neat hack of tapping the lid against the walls to pop the loupe out in the S2A, but here it's impossible.
 The WLF will fold fully if you push the lid back down; no need to fiddle with the sides first like on S2A.
-I mean, it's a silly feature; I think most TLRs 20 years prior already did that, but damn it does feel nice.
-The ergonomics of closing the lid have won over the coolness of tapping for loupe.
+I mean, most TLRs 20 years prior already did that, but it does feel nice to have it here too, even if the ergonomics of closing the lid have won over the coolness of tapping for loupe.

 The ground glass is held in a frame.
 Designers definitely considered the most likely use case.
 That is, not to change the ground glass; that's not quick as it's held by metal tabs, but it's very easy to clean it.
 One lever and it pops up for easy cleaning, like a cat flipping over so you can pet its belly.
 Swipe it with a brush or microfiber, and pop it back in.